ianandparmar/form-validation-using-js/README.md

 # form-validation-using-js
-to make sure that all the mandatory fields are filled in, and the data format validation which is performed to ensure that the type and format of the data entered in the form is valid.
+Project- 2/100- to make sure that all the mandatory fields are filled in, and to ensure that the type and format of the data entered in the form are valid.